Visit these places in and around Utah’s Mighty Five to escape the crowds.

 With 4.5 million visitors in 2019, Zion National Park ranks fourth on the National Park Service’s list of most popular parks.
 The Kolob Canyons district of Zion, however, only sees about 85,000 visitors each year.
 And to preserve the crimson cliffs and cascading falls, group sizes are limited to a maximum of 12 members on all but one of the hiking trails in Kolob Canyons.
 You’ll find solitude on both the Taylor Creek Trail and the La Verkin Creek Trail.
-Arches along the way are an added bonus.
+Arches along the way are a bonus.

 Wanna walk through a watery slot canyon but don’t wanna squeeze through The Narrows with the rest of the world?
 Check out one of these aquatic alternatives (weather permitting) outside of Zion National Park.